Zoom, Best Practices for Meetings

 - Test your audio before your first meeting:

-- Consider using a password to further secure entry into your meeting or webinar.
+- Meeting passcodes are required to further secure entry into your meeting or webinar.

 - More information about passwords and how to set them please take a look at: Meeting and Webinar Passwords